rage/java-programming/data/part-9/2-interfaces.md

 *Todellisuudessa verkkokauppa toteutettaisiin hieman eri tavalla.
 Verkkosovelluksia tehtäessä käyttöliittymä toteutetaan HTML-sivuna, ja sivuilla tapahtuvat klikkaukset ohjataan palvelinohjelmistolle.
 Teemaan liittyen löytyy useampia kursseja Helsingin yliopistolta.* -->

 The store is almost done.
 The method `public void shop(String customer)` has a part you need to complete, marked with comments.
 In the marked part, add code that checks if the product requested by the customer is available and has stock in the warehouse.
-If so, reduce the products stock in the warehouse and add the product to the shopping cart.
+If so, reduce the product's stock in the warehouse and add the product to the shopping cart.

 *In reality an online store would be implemented a little differently.
 Web-apps have an HTML-page as a user interface, and clicks there are send to the server application.
 There are several courses related to web development available at the University Of Helsinki*